orchestral/docs/src/components/messages/index.md

 ---

-Messages Component bring a unified notification support for Laravel 4 and Orchestra Platform 2.
+Messages Component bring a unified notification support for Laravel and Orchestra Platform.

 ## Table of Content